Cheap DIY Foaming Hand Soap

 1. Fill the soap bottle about 1/5 of the way with liquid castile soap.

-2. Fill it the rest of the way with water.
+2. Fill the bottle the rest of the way with water.

-3. Add 15-20 drops of essential oil if you have time/energy/a nine-year-old assistant.
+3. Add a few drops of liquid coconut oil if you have time/energy/a nine-year-old assistant.

 For liquid castile soap, I prefer Dr. Bronner’s brand.